Zhengkaluo/GameEngine_PersonalProject/README.md

 we would try to create 1. vertex array, 2. vertex buffer, 3. index buffer.

+(from 8/15 this part has a abstract class name buffer.h and openglbuffer.h is getting implemented to create all the buffer (index and vertices))

 ```c++
 Rendering_The_Vertex{
 	//Steps: Vertex Array + Vertex Buffer + Index Buffer